Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 Workout Tip #1: Sprint

 Multiple studies have shown that you can boost your testosterone levels by sprinting.
-In one study, testosterone levels increased significantly for people who performed a series of very short (but intense) 6-second sprints – and testosterone levels remained high even after those people had fully recovered from the sprint workout.
+In one study, testosterone levels increased significantly for people who performed a series of very short (but intense) six-second sprints — and testosterone levels remained high even after those people had fully recovered from the sprint workout.

-So how can you implement the strategy of sprinting to increase testosterone?
 Try performing several sprints on the treadmill after you’ve lifted weights at the gym, or just head out into the backyard, a park, or your neighborhood block and do a few sprint repeats on your days off from weight training.
 You can even do your sprints on a bicycle or elliptical trainer.
-Try to include 5-10 short sprints when you do a sprint workout, sprint no longer than 15 seconds, get full recovery after each sprint (generally 3-4 times longer than you actually sprinted), and do a sprint workout 2-3 times a week for optimal results.
+Try to include 5–10 short sprints when you do a sprint workout, sprint no longer than 15 seconds, get full recovery after each sprint (generally 3–4 times longer than you actually sprinted), and do a sprint workout 2–3 times a week for optimal results.

 Workout Tip #2: Lift Heavy Stuff

-While you can do high reps with low weights or low reps with high weightsstudies have shown that it definitely takes heavy weights to significantly boost testosterone.
-Full body, heavy exercises like squatsdeadliftsbench presses, and Olympic lifts should ideally be used, at 85-95% of your 1RM (or one repetition maximum).
-You need to do 2-3 full body weight lifting workouts per week to get good testosterone-boosting results (in tip #5, I’ll give you a sample workout).
+While you can do high reps with low weights or low reps with high weights, studies have shown that it definitely takes heavy weights to significantly boost testosterone.
+Full-body, heavy exercises like squatsdeadliftsbench presses, and Olympic lifts should ideally be used, at 85-95% of your 1RM (or one repetition maximum).
+You need to do 2–3 full body weight lifting workouts per week to get good testosterone-boosting results (in tip #5, I’ll give you a sample workout).

 If you're a beginner or new to weight training, don’t let this concept of heavy lifting scare you away.
 You can simulate many of these exercises on weight training machines until you’re strong and skilled enough to perform the free weight barbell or dumbbell versions.

-Workout Tip #3: Use Long Rest Periods
+Workout Tip #3: Use Longer Rest Periods

 Scientists have studied the effects of very short rest periods on testosterone and found that longer rest periods of around 120 seconds between sets are better for building testosterone (although you can still build other hormones, such as growth hormone, with shorter rest periods).

-Considering what you’ve just learned about lifting heavy weights, this makes sense – since the shorter your recovery periods, the less weight you’re going to be able to lift.
-However, it can seem like a waste of time to be sitting on your butt for 3 minutes between each exercise.
+Considering what you’ve just learned about lifting heavy weights, this makes sense — since the shorter your recovery periods, the less weight you’re going to be able to lift.
+However, it can seem like a waste of time to be sitting on your butt for three minutes between each exercise.

 Workout Tip #4: Do Forced Reps

-To do a forced repetition, you perform a weight lifting exercise for as many reps as you can, and then have a partner (a “spotter”) assist you with completing several additional repetitions (anywhere from 1-5 extra reps).
+To do a forced repetition, you perform a weight lifting exercise for as many reps as you can and then have a partner (a “spotter”) assist you with completing several additional repetitions (anywhere from 1–5 extra reps).

 Research shows that this type of forced rep set generates more testosterone than simply doing as many reps as you can do by yourself.